innoq/ml-ops.org/content/three-levels-of-ml-software.md

 - Metadata Catalog: Start documenting the metadata of the dataset by recording the basic information about the size, format, aliases, last modified time, and access control lists. ([Further reading](https://dl.acm.org/doi/pdf/10.1145/2882903.2903730?download=true))
 - Test Data: Sample a test set, put it aside, and never look at it to avoid the *"data snooping"* bias.
 You fell for this if you are selecting a particular kind of ML model by using the test set.
 This will lead to an ML model selection that is too optimistic and will not perform well in production.

+### Exploration and Validation

-2. *Exploration and Validation* - Includes data profiling to obtain information about the content and structure of the data.
+*Exploration and Validation* - Includes data profiling to obtain information about the content and structure of the data.
 The output of this step is a set of metadata, such as max, min, avg of values.
 Data validation operations are user-defined error detection functions, which scan the dataset to spot some errors.
 The validation is a process of assessing the quality of the data by running dataset validation routines (error detection methods).